LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 should be present in the \topaz\ folder.

-## 5. Server configuration:

-In the \topaz\conf\default folder, make sure you take all the files in there and put them in the precedent folder (\topaz\conf\) like the readme.md file says.
-Open these three files (with the default Windows text editor (Notepad) or an external one (like  [Notepad++](https://notepad-plus-plus.org/)):

-* login.conf
-* map.conf
-* search_server.conf

-then modify this line each time:

-> mysql_password: root

-(replace "root" with your MariaDB password)

-(If you have any problem with a mismatching version, check the /!\ **common issue** /!\ regarding updates below.)

-Servers are now configured properly.
-Execute all the following .exe located in the \topaz\ folder (as Admin):

-* topaz_connect.exe
-* topaz_game.exe
-* topaz_search.exe (optional, to use the search function)

-/!\ **Port forwarding** /!\

-If you are running a server for others to play on, make sure you have the following ports forwarded:

-TCP ports: 54230, 54231, 54001 and 54002.

-UDP port: 54230.

 ## 6. How to update the server:
 **GitHub Desktop:**
 1. Open GitHub Desktop.
 Next to where your current branch is listed, click either `Fetch origin` (checking for updates), or `Pull origin`